-Locations: Ye Olde Christmas Shoppe at Magic Kingdom and Disney’s Days of Christmas in Downtown Disney
+Locations: Ye Olde Christmas Shoppe at Magic Kingdom and Disney’s Days of Christmas in Disney Springs

 Tips: Go early in your trip in case it takes days (usually can be done same day though) to get the personalized ornaments finished.
-The Downtown Disney location has a much wider selection than the Magic Kingdom location.
+The Disney Springs location has a wider selection than the Magic Kingdom location.
+Can be shipped home.

 Pick a Pearl

-Location: Mitsukoshi store in the Japan section of EPCOT’s World Showcase (currently closed), Pearl Factory at Disney Springs
+Location: Mitsukoshi store in the Japan section of Epcot’s World Showcase (currently closed), Pearl Factory at Disney Springs

 Tips: Pick the hairiest, ugliest oyster to increase your chances of getting 2 pearls